Brunopvalim/BE-NODE-TODO-LIST/README.md

 Enjoy!

 RUNNING THE APP:
-  For npm the default package manager, run the following commands to install all dependencies.
+  For npm the default package manager, run the following commands to install the app.

     NPM INSTALL
     NPM RUN START-DEV